Lullabot/mpx-php/README.md

 ## Overview of main classes

 ### Lullabot\Mpx\Client
-MPX API implementation of [GuzzleHttp\ClientInterface](https://github.com/guzzle/guzzle/blob/master/src/ClientInterface.php).
+mpx API implementation of [GuzzleHttp\ClientInterface](https://github.com/guzzle/guzzle/blob/master/src/ClientInterface.php).
 As a Client it doesn’t do anything extra but suppress errors to force a returning HTTP 200 for XML responses.
 It also handles XML from responses.